microsoft/angle/README.md

 - Sample code and documentation
 - And more!

-For a broad overview of ANGLE and how it works, please take a look at [//BUILD/ 2015 presentation](http://channel9.msdn.com/Events/Build/2015/3-686).
+For a broad overview of ANGLE and how it works, please take a look at our [//BUILD/ 2015 presentation](http://channel9.msdn.com/Events/Build/2015/3-686).

 Quick Start (compiling from source)
 =====